shreyesss/Proximal_policy_optimization-PPO/README.md

      a.)Breakout: additonal reward of -1 is given for dropping the ball , this as boosted the initial stages of training significantly b.)SuperMarioBros: additional reward of +1 for collecting coins are added linerally to the total reward to promote more exploration and coin collection c.)LunarLander: crash landing is penalized by a reward of -5 , this has significantly imporved the later stages of training ie: the soft landing

+ 6.)Customization of action_space:

+      a.)Breakout and Pong : action     meaning
+                              0           fire/none
+                              1           right
+                              2           left

+      b.)SupeMarioBros :    action     meaning
+                              0           none
+                              1           right
+                              2           right A
+                              3           right B
+                              4           right A B
+                              5           A
+                              6           left

 # References: